wvchallenges/mobile-challenge/README.md

 Run `npm install`.

 ##### Step 2
-Install [React Native](https://facebook.github.io/react-native/) and follow the instructions for running a react native app on iOS or Android.
+Install <a href="https://facebook.github.io/react-native/" target="_blank">React Native</a> and follow the instructions for running a react native app on iOS or Android.

 ### My implementation
 I am particularly proud of the code organization and quality.